-If you want to be rich, never buy a new car or a new car in its first year of redesign.
+If you want to be rich, never buy a brand new car or a car in its first year of redesign.
 I’ve been a car fanatic forever, but I’ve also been a personal finance blogger since 2009.
 My goal for everyone is to reach financial independence sooner, rather than later.

 After owning Moose, my 2000 Land Rover Discovery II for nine years, in 2014 I decided to lease a more fuel efficient car named Rhino, a 2015 Honda Fit.
 Since I was a kid, I’ve always loved the sportiness and reliability of Hondas.
 My parents always drove very used Japanese cars.

 Even when I owned an $80,000 Mercedes G500 as an idiot 25 year old back in 2002, my fondness for compact cars never waned.
 The older I got, the less I cared about driving a fancy car.
-All I wanted was to have a reliable car that required a minimum amount of maintenance so I could cherish my valuable time.
+All I wanted was to have a reliable automobile that required a minimum amount of maintenance so I could cherish my valuable time.
 I thought Rhino would be that perfect car, but he’s not turning out this way!

 New Cars Are Not Necessarily More Reliable

 One of the biggest fallacies is the belief that new cars are more reliable than older cars.
-Based on my experience of owning 10 cars over the past 20 years, I feel that used cars are often more reliable than new cars because they’ve already gone through the “break in” period.
+Based on my experience of owning 10 cars over the past 20 years, I feel that used autos are often more reliable than new cars because they’ve already gone through the “break in” period.

 When I was still looking to save every penny I made before retiring early, I would look to buy cars within a year AFTER they completed their major 50,000 or 100,000 maintenance schedules.
 By then, the greatest depreciation hit had already been taken, and the big maintenance cost had already been spent.